 In partnership with IHG

 London is considered one of the most important cultural centers of the world, and it’s known to have some of the most renowned historic attractions.
-There are plenty of things to do and neighborhoods in which to stay throughout London.
+There are plenty of things to do in London and neighborhoods in which to stay throughout this incredible city..
 Though it’s a city that embraces its rich past, London never stops being a prominent player in all things current.
 You can see this in the city’s fashion, architecture, and nightlife.